 Mass timber products, also known as wood-based engineered construction materials, are becoming widely prevalent in the design and construction sector.
-Being a cost-effective, carbon-efficient, durable, and sustainable building option, mass timber construction has already had a profound impact on residential and non-residential applications in Europe.
-Likewise, it has been reaching new heights in Canada and is recently gaining momentum in the United States.
-Envisioned as a substitute for the traditional building materials of concrete, masonry, and steel, all forestry stakeholders have reason to be excited about these new timber products.
-The most widespread mass timber product is cross-laminated timber (CLT), which is currently on a rapid upward trajectory in North America.
+As a sustainable, carbon-efficient, durable, and modern building option, mass timber construction has already had a profound impact on residential and nonresidential applications in Europe and, more recently, Canada and the United States.
+Envisioned as a substitute for the traditional building materials of concrete, masonry, and steel, all forestry stakeholders have reason to be excited about the expansion of mass timber usage.
+The most widespread mass timber product is cross-laminated timber (CLT), which has experienced a rapid upward trajectory in North America in recent years.

 - CLT is an innovative secondary wood product and a remarkable alternative to traditional building materials.

-- The CLT concept is similar to plywood except for the absence of veneer layers.
+- The CLT concept is like plywood except for the absence of veneer layers.

 - CLT panels consist of an odd number of layers (typically three to nine) of dimensional lumber stacked perpendicular to the adjacent layers and then glued together to form structural panels (Figure 1).

-- CLT contains only two materials: lumber and adhesive.
+- CLT contains only two materials: lumber and a moisture-resistant adhesive.

 - Currently, CLT in the United States is made from softwoods.
-Some initiatives are currently exploring the use of hardwoods.
+Some initiatives are exploring the use of hardwoods to promote their use and establish new markets.

-Over the last 30 years, CLT has been used for a wide range of applications in Europe and Australia, including single and multi-family residential buildings, schools, and office buildings.
+Over the last thirty-five years, CLT has been used for a wide range of applications globally, including single- and multistory residential buildings, schools, and office buildings.
 CLT panels are manufactured with lengths up to 60 feet and widths up to 10 feet.
-These panels are used in structural walls, ceilings and roofs, and in combination with other construction materials.
-CLT panels are typically prefabricated with pre-cut openings for doors, windows, and stairs.
+These panels are used in structural walls, ceilings, and roofs and in combination with other construction materials.
+CLT panels are typically prefabricated with precut openings for doors, windows, and stairs.

 Why Mass Timber Products?

-There are several benefits associated with mass timber products.
-These benefits range from environmental to social, which are listed in Table 1.
+Mass timber products have several benefits ranging from environmental to social, as listed in Table 1.

 Other Types of Mass Timber Products

-While CLT is the most common and widely accepted product, several types of mass timber products are available for architects, designers, and builders for use in residential and non-residential construction.
-The various types of mass timber products include (Think Wood, 2017):
+Although CLT is the most common and widely accepted product, several types of mass timber products are available for architects, designers, and builders for use in residential and nonresidential construction.
+The various types of mass timber products (Think Wood, 2025) include:

-- Dowel-laminated timber (DLT): DLT panels are produced from softwood lumber and utilize wooden dowels instead of glues resins, nails, or metal fasteners to form beams and panels.
-DLT is particularly best suited for horizontal spans in flooring and roofing applications due to its unidirectional grains structure.
+- Dowel-laminated timber (DLT): DLT panels are produced from softwood lumber and use wooden dowels instead of adhesives, nails, or metal fasteners to form beams and panels.
+The dowels are inserted into holes in wood with very low moisture content.
+Subsequent swelling creates a strong connection between the lumber and the dowels.
+DLT is particularly suited for horizontal spans in flooring and roofing applications due to its unidirectional grain structure.

 Current Market Status and Future Prospects